roshnii90/mortgage-calculator/README.md

 # MortageCalculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.
+This project is a Mortgage Calculator application and is generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+## Features

+Mortgage Calculator provides following features:
+1. Calculates Mortgage based on Amortization Period.- Yearly/monthly

 ## Prerequisites